-If the brief is not filed within the time designated by Rule 192, the Clerk of the Board will notify the applicant that the appeal stands dismissed.
+If the brief is not filed within the time designated by rule 192, the clerk will notify the applicant that the appeal stands dismissed.

-"SPECIAL" CASE
+"Special" Case

 Subject alone to diligent prosecution by the applicant, an application for patent that once has been made special and advanced out of turn by the Commissioner or an Assistant Commissioner for examination will continue to be special throughout its entire course of prosecution in the Patent Office, including appeal, if any, to the Board of Appeals.